deadpixi/contracts/README.rst

     >>> foo = Foo("")
     Traceback (most recent call last):
-    AssertionError: `name` should be nonempty
+    PreconditionError: `name` should be nonempty

 Classes may also have an additional sort of contract specified over them: the invariant.
 An invariant, created using the `invariant` decorator,